Penicillin G Benzathine

 Usual dosage range: IM: 1.2 to 2.4 million units as a single dose

-Secondary prevention of glomerulonephritis: 1.2 million units every 4 weeks or 600,000 units twice monthly
+Secondary prophylaxis of glomerulonephritis: IM: 1.2 million units every 4 weeks or 600,000 units twice monthly

-Chronic carrier treatment: 1.2 million units as a single dose in combination with oral rifampin (Shulman, 2012)
+Chronic carriage (off-label use): IM: 1.2 million units as a single dose in combination with oral rifampin.
+Note: Most individuals with chronic carriage do not require antibiotics (IDSA [Shulman 2012]).

-Primary, Secondary, Early Latent (<1 year duration): 2.4 million units as a single dose
+Primary, Secondary, Early Latent (<1 year duration): IM: 2.4 million units as a single dose

-Neurosyphilis (including Ocular Syphilis): Not indicated for use; aqueous penicillin G IV is preferred initial therapy (refer to Penicillin G Parenteral/Aqueous monograph for dosing) but consideration may be given to administering 2.4 million units IM once weekly for 3 weeks following IV treatment to provide a comparable total duration of therapy as latent syphilis
+Neurosyphilis (including Ocular Syphilis): Not indicated for initial treatment; aqueous penicillin G IV is preferred initial therapy (refer to Penicillin G Parenteral/Aqueous monograph for dosing).
+Following penicillin G IV initial treatment, may consider administration of penicillin G benzathine 2.4 million units IM once weekly for 3 weeks to provide a comparable total duration of therapy as for latent syphilis.

 Yaws, bejel, and pinta: IM: 1.2 million units as a single dose